 How to know if a Link ID has changed and review information

 When this happens, one or more of the source records will have their Link ID assignment changed from one value to a new value.
-When this happens, Universal MPI generates a notification message with the details of this change in Link ID assignment.
+When this happens, Universal Identity generates a notification message with the details of this change in Link ID assignment.

 If a Link ID changes through an API call or through a user action from the user interface, you can get information about the change through one of the following methods.